cmgcds/fastvpinns/joss/paper.md

     \item \textbf{Test functions}: Provides the test function values and its gradients for a given reference element.
     \item \textbf{Quadrature functions}: Provides the quadrature points and weights for a given element based on the quadrature order selected by the user.
 These values will be used for numerical integration of the weak form of the PDE.
     \item \textbf{Transformation functions}: Provides the implementation of transformation routines such as `Affine` transformation and `Bilinear` transformation.
 This can be used to transform the test function values and gradients from the reference element to the actual element.
-    \item \textbf{Finite Element Setup}: Provides the functionality to set up the test functions, quadrature rules and the transformation for every element and save them in a common wrapper to access them.
-Further, it also hosts functions to plot the mesh with quadrature points, assign boundary values based on the boundary points obtained from the geometry module, calculation of the forcing term etc.
+    \item \textbf{Finite Element Setup}: Provides the functionality to set up the test functions, quadrature rules and the transformation for every element and save them in a common wrapper class to access them.
+Further, it also hosts functions to plot the mesh with quadrature points, assign boundary values based on the boundary points obtained from the geometry module and calculation of the forcing term.
 \end{itemize}

 *Remark: The module is named FE (Finite Element) Module because of its similarities with classical FEM routines, such as test functions, numerical quadratures and transformations.
 However, We would like to reiterate that our framework is not an FEM solver, but a hp-VPINNs solver*